rubyforgood/pet-rescue/README.md

 * Active storage

-**Timelines**

-The application went live in late November, 2022, and has received good feedback from all user types.

-**Contributions**
+### Contributions

 This project has benefited from contributions on front end development so far, and would benefit from additional contributions.

 Picking up an issue:
-* Check the Issues tab for a list of work that needs completing.
+* check the Issues tab for a list of work that needs completing.
-* If you are interested in an issue and it is unassigned, leave a comment on the issue to claim it, then I will assign it to you.
+* if you are interested in an issue and it is unassigned, leave a comment on the issue to claim it, then I will assign it to you.

 Before you make a pull request:
 * make sure the changes you have made are specific to the scope of work in the issue.